snipercup/wip-ai-dungeon-mods/README.md

 Some entries may associate with multiple sources or just peek at them for information, but not actually create an association.

 Only these are currently in use:
 * Implicit association (referred to as `"implicit"` in the code) allows only one entry of each type.
-For example, if multiple `$Location` entries are provided which can only associate implicitly, only **one** of those entries will be included in the context.
+For example, if multiple `$Scene` entries are provided which can only associate implicitly, only **one** of those entries will be included in the context.
 * Action association (referred to as `"history"` or just a `number` in the code) allows any entry to associate if it matches the action's text.
 Multiple entries can create an association, but a roulette based on how well they matched the text is run to select only **one** entry per action.
   * Actions are processed from oldest to latest actions.
 This means that tags brought into context in a later action will not be available to entries that are looking for that tag from an earlier action.
 * Author's Note association (referred to as `"authorsNote"` in the code) will inject the entry's text as the Author's Note when it is selected.